Chronic Heart Failure

 Treatment of HFpEF

-There is no convincing data to date for treatments that reduce morbidity or mortality in patients with HF and preserved EF.
+There are no convincing data to date for treatments that reduce morbidity or mortality in patients with HF and preserved EF.
 Nonetheless, the current standard of practice includes:

 1) Optimal treatment of the underlying condition: This may involve rate control in the setting of AF, treatment of sleep apnea with continuous positive airway pressure, strict control of hypertension (preferably using agents that reduce LV remodeling [ACEIs and ARBs]), revascularization in CAD.